Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/datetime.rst

 Usage: extract(part FROM date) returns a LONG with digits in order according to the given 'part' arguments.
 The specific format of the returned long is determined by the table below.

-Argument type: PART
-PART must be one of the following tokens in the table below.
+Argument type: PART, where PART is one of the following tokens in the table below.

 The format specifiers found in this table are the same as those found in the `DATE_FORMAT`_ function.